Stephen John Watson

-Sir Stephen John Watson FRSE FRIC FRAgS CBE (24 March 1898 – 25 June 1976) was a 20th-century British agriculturalist.
+Stephen John Watson FRSE FRIC FRAgS CBE (24 March 1898 – 25 June 1976) was a 20th-century British agriculturalist.
 He had an expert knowledge of the nutritional values of hay, straw and silage under different conditions.

 In 1947 he founded the Edinburgh Centre of Rural Economy (ECRE) at Bush House, near Penicuik.

 Life

-He was born on 24 March 1898 in Chanchamayo in Peru the son of William Watson, an accountant.
-He was educated at Lima in Peru.
+Watson was born on 24 March 1898 in Chanchamayo, Peru, the son of William Watson, an accountant.
+He was educated in Lima.

 In 1910 the family returned to Newcastle-upon-Tyne where he completed his education at Tynemouth School.
 He then studied science at the University of Newcastle.

-His studies were interrupted by the First World War during which he served in the Scottish Horse Regiment then in the King Edward's Horse Regiment.
-Returning to University after the war he graduated with a BSc in 1920.
+His studies were interrupted by the First World War, during which he was in the Scottish Horse Regiment, then in the King Edward's Horse Regiment.
+Returning to University after the war, he graduated with a BSc in 1920.